 5 Places to Cool Off in Amsterdam

 The last few weeks have been nothing but hot and sunny.
 You don’t hear me complain though.
 I like the sun.
 And besides, we have air condition here in our showrooms.
 However, since a real heat wave was predicted for this week, I might recall my previous statement.
-Luckily, there are some great places at our capital to cool down.
+Luckily, there are some great places in our capital to cool down.

 When it’s really, really hot, stepping in a fountain sounds super tempting.
 So why not, actually?
-That’s what the creators of the garden of the Rijksmuseum must have thought.
+That’s what the creators of the garden of the Rijksmuseum must have thought too.
 The garden around the Rijksmuseum is open to everyone and has a lovely fountain.
 This fountain is a popular place for kids – and grown-ups too, we don’t judge – to play in.
 Just walk through the water jets and take a seat at one of the chairs next to the fountain.
 You’ll be dry in a minute anyway.

-When you’re near the Rijksmuseum and Museum Quarter, you can also take a stroll to the Vondelpark.
+When you’re near the Rijksmuseum and Museum Quarter, you can also take a stroll in the Vondelpark.
 This nearby park is the largest and most popular park in Amsterdam.
 The large trees offer plenty of shadows to take a rest.
 There are a few restaurants where you can get something to eat or drink.
 But you can also dip a toe in the kids’ paddling pool.

 Sarphatipark at De Pijp

 Not ready to leave Amsterdam yet, but want to visit the beach?
 No problem!
 Amsterdam has a lot of ‘city beaches’.
 These artificially constructed beaches are the perfect places to enjoy the nice weather.
 At one of the best beaches, you’ll find Pllek.
 Pllek is a restaurant and bar, built of used shipping containers at the Amsterdam yard.
 Take a 20-minute ferry ride from Amsterdam Central Station and you’ll feel like you’re on a beach holiday.
-Have a drink, cool off at the beach and marvel at the beautiful skyline of Amsterdam.
+Have a drink, cool off at the beach and marvel along the beautiful skyline of Amsterdam.
 Stayed a bit longer than intended?
 We can’t blame you.
-Pllek has weekly programming with live music, film, dance nights, and culinary events.
+Pllek has weekly programs with live music, film, dance nights, and culinary events.
 There’s always something to do.